pwndbg/pwndbg/docs/source/api/which.rst

-:mod:`pwndbg.which` --- pwndbg.which
+:mod:`pwndbg.lib.which` --- pwndbg.lib.which
 =============================================

-.. automodule:: pwndbg.which
+.. automodule:: pwndbg.lib.which
     :members: